Dev.Chan64's Blog

 The problem is the ‘disruption of flow’

-However, if these do not connect as one flow,
+But if they do not connect as one flow,

-Now flow is not just a theory but an executable structure.
+Flow is now not just a theory, but an executable structure.

-Designers have become the decision-makers who weave disconnected elements into one flow.
+Designers become the decision-makers who weave previously disconnected elements into one flow.

 4. API Gateway Was Not Defined by Simple Functions

-Initially, the API Gateway was just a simple routing tool.
+At first, API Gateway was little more than a routing tool.

 However, as systems expanded and became more complex,